Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

-Before each conversation, participants heard a brief introductory prompt: "You are about to hear a conversation between a user with a male-sounding voice and a voice interface named `Z', with a female-sounding voice."
-This prompt was delivered using the synthetic voice "Davis," configured with the same settings as the study clips to ensure consistency and avoid introducing any additional variables.
-Additionally, while metaphors were embedded in the design of the VUI, their presence was not made explicit to participants.
-This decision was informed by prior literature, which found no significant effect of user awareness of metaphors on their perceptions of VUIs \cite{desai2024cui}.
+Before each interaction, participants heard a brief standardized introduction explaining that they would listen to a conversation between a male-sounding user and a female-sounding voice interface named “Z.” This introduction was delivered using a third synthetic voice (“Davis”) configured with identical settings to avoid introducing variability.
+While metaphorical framings were embedded in the VUI design, they were not explicitly disclosed to participants, consistent with prior findings indicating that awareness of metaphor does not significantly alter perception \cite{desai2024cui}.

+We employed prerecorded conversations to ensure identical interaction conditions across participants.
+Live VUI systems introduce variability through latency, speech recognition fluctuations, and inconsistent error trajectories, all of which can affect user perception \cite{dubiel2024impact,dubiel2020persuasive}.
+Prerecorded clips eliminate these sources of variance and are standard practice in controlled VUI studies \cite{Wei_Kim_Kuzminykh_2023, Seaborn_Urakami_2021, Clark_Doyle_Garaialde_Gilmartin_Schlögl_Edlund_Aylett_Cabral_Munteanu_Edwards_et_al._2019}, particularly when comparing conversational designs under tightly controlled conditions.